-How to fix iOS 10 and iPhone 7 battery life problems
+How to fix iOS 11 and iPhone 8 battery life problems

 Rebooting, restarting, or resetting is the oldest cliche in troubleshooting.
 Because it works.
 Sometimes a good reset is all that's needed to kick bad bits loose.

-iPhone 7 requires different button combo than previous iPhones:
+iPhone 8 and iPhone 7 requires different button combo than previous iPhones:

-If your iPhone 7 stops responding and you can't even turn it off by holding down the power button, you may need
+If your iPhone 8 or iPhone 7 stops responding and you can't even turn it off by holding down the power button, you may need

 - Press and hold down the On/Off button on the right side